woacepheus/Port-Windows-11-Xiaomi-Mi-9/InstallWindows-en/ISO/WindowsRetail-Channels.md

 This guide will get you the latest currently supported _stable_ version of Windows 11, which is the recommended option for most people to use on your device.

-Windows Insider Program's channel builds may be more unstable, and less tested for use on POCO X3 Pro.
+Windows Insider Program's channel builds may be more unstable, and less tested for use on Xiaomi Mi 9.
 They'll also break more often than production versions, and require more recurrent updating.

 If you value stability, please follow below's commands and steps to download the latest stable version of Windows 11: